DNBbank/dnbtestdata/README.md

 # DNB data

-Branches, ATMs, etc are avilable in the links below.
+Branches, ATMs, etc are avilable in the "csv" directory, and in the links below.
 Please note that the .csv suffix is incorrect: The files are not proper comma-separated files.

 * https://www.dnb.no/portalfront/datafiles/offices/branch.csv
 * https://www.dnb.no/portalfront/datafiles/offices/postal.csv